Oral Cancer Signs

 When Should I Have An Oral Cancer Screening?

-Early screening and detection of oral cancer increases the likelihood of successful treatment.
+Knowing the oral cancer signs to watch out for is just a start.
+Early screening and detection of oral cancer increase the likelihood of successful treatment.
 At Country Dental we offer oral cancer screenings at no additional cost with a complete dental exam.

-If you have noticed any of the above listed signs of oral cancer or if you smoke, use tobacco, drink alcohol, or have a pre-cancerous condition, talk to your dentist about having regular oral cancer screenings.
+If you have noticed any of the above listed oral cancer signs or if you smoke, use tobacco, drink alcohol, or have a pre-cancerous condition, talk to your dentist about having regular oral cancer screenings.

 There are several pre-cancerous conditions of the oral cavity that you and your dentist can monitor for, including:

-- Leukoplakia – abnormal white area or spots on the mucous membrane lining of mouth.
+- Leukoplakia – abnormal white area or spots on the mucous membrane lining of the mouth.

-- Erythroplakia – abnormal red area or spots on the mucous membrane lining of mouth.
+- Erythroplakia – abnormal red area or spots on the mucous membrane lining of the mouth.

 What Is the Best Method of Oral Cancer Prevention?